 Weight: 266-364 pounds

-Born in a village near Lahore in 1857, Kikkar Singh was encouraged by his wrestling father to train in the tradition.
-After establishing himself as an upcoming pahelwan, he put himself under the tutelage of Boota Pahelwan, Rustum-i-Hind.
+Born in a village near Lahore in 1857, Kikar Singh was inspired by his wrestler father to train him in the tradition.
+After establishing himself as an upcoming wrestler, he placed himself under the control of Bhuta Pahalwan and Rustom-e-Hind.

-When Boota Pahelwan retired from the sport in the late 19th century, his gigantic Sikh pupil was acknowledged as champion.
-Kikkar Singh’s prodigious frame and Herculean strength soon became hallmarks sought after by the rulers of the princely states of Jodhpur, Indore, Datia, Tonk, and Jammu and Kashmir.
-His physique and strength were of such proportions that the Maharaja of Kashmir regarded him as an incarnation of Bhairav, the fierce form of Shiva.
-But with all his size, he wrestled with the nimbleness of a lion.
-Few competitors could match the strength and skill of this ‘Dev-i-Hind’ (demi-god of India).
+When the Bhuta wrestler retired from the sport at the end of the 19th century, he was accepted as a staunch Sikh student champion.
+Soon after the emblem by the rulers of Jodhpur, Indore, Tatia, Dong and Jammu and Kashmir became Kikar Singh’s magnificent law and fierce force.
+His physique and strength were in such a proportion that the Maharaja of Kashmir considered him to be an incarnation of Bhairava, a serious form of Shiva.
+But, with all his size, he wrestled with the lion’s pace.
+Some contestants may match the strength and skill of this ‘Dev-e-Hind’ (the god-god of India).

-Kikkar Singh died in 1914 at his native village where a ‘samadhi’ or memorial shrine was raised in his memory.
+Kikar Singh died in his native village in 1914, where a ‘mausoleum’ or memorial temple was built in his memory.

-Kikkar Singh (right) poses with Labhu Lohar in a pre-match pose Born with the name Prem Singh, it is said that the name Kikkar Singh stuck after he once uprooted a ‘kikkar’ (acacia) tree with his bare hands.
-Others say that he earned his botanical name because of his height and dark complexion.
+Kikar Singh (right) posing with Labu Lohar in a pre-match pose born as Prem Singh is said to have trapped the name Kicker Singh once the tree of ‘Kicker’ (Acacia) was uprooted from his hands.
+Others say that he got his botanical name because of his height and dark complexion.